Abreu Advogados

 • Parental Rights (Pregnancy/ Maternity/ Paternity/ Adoption)

 Employees (male or female) are entitled to take up to 120 or 150 consecutive days of initial parental leave where they are entitled to a subsidy equal to 100% or 80% of their remuneration, respectively.
-This leave may be increased by 30 days if both parents share the initial parental leave, i.e., both parents must enjoy 30 consecutive days or two periods of 15 consecutive days after the mandatory six-week period enjoyed by the mother.
+This leave may be increased by 30 days if both parents share the initial parental leave – i.e. both parents must enjoy 30 consecutive days or two (2) periods of 15 consecutive days after the mandatory six (6) week period enjoyed by the mother.
 Therefore, when shared, the initial parental leave may achieve 180 days and a subsidy equal to 83% of their remuneration will be granted.
+After the 120 consecutive days leave, parents can cumulate in each day the remaining days of leave with part-time work.

-Fathers of new-born children are entitled to take paid leave of up to 25 working days as follows: 20 mandatory working days, from which 5 working days must be taken immediately after birth and the other 15 working days during the following 6 weeks after birth.
-The remaining 5 working days are not mandatory and may be taken consecutively or interpolated after the above mentioned 20 days period and along with the initial parental leave taken by the mother.
+Fathers of new-born children are entitled to take paid leave of up to 28 calendar days as follows: 28 mandatory calendar days, from which seven (7) days must be taken immediately after birth and the other 21 days during the following forty two (42) days after birth.
+After taking this leave, the father is also entitled to a seven (7) days' leave, whether consecutive or interpolated, if taken at the same time as the mother's initial parental leave.

-The termination of pregnant women, puerperal women or breast-feeding women on grounds of dismissal (with objective or subjective cause) benefits from a special legal regime.
+The termination of pregnant women, puerperal women, or breast-feeding women or employee on parental leave on grounds of dismissal (with objective or subjective cause) benefits from a special legal regime.
 There is a presumption that such a termination is unfair, and it is necessary to obtain a previous favourable legal opinion issued by the Portuguese Equality Entity (CITE) prior to the dismissal decision being issued by the employer.

 • Compulsory Terms